fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 Connect the hardware following https://docs.odriverobotics.com/v/0.5.5/getting-started.html
  - Motor wire configuration to ODrive does not matter, but encoder wires do
  - Ensure break resistor is connected&enabled, polarity does not matter
+ - Ensure that the encoder is supported (use our 3D printed part)
+ - Ensure that the motor can rotate with minimal friction when completely assemeled

 ### Motor Control